jboss-switchyard/release/installer/docs/README.txt

 Prerequisites:
     1. Java Runtime
     2. Fully installed Ant available on the command line execution PATH.
     3. A JBoss EAP installation.
+SwitchYard has been tested against EAP 6.4.0-Beta and 6.4.0.Final.

 Instructions:
     1. Open a terminal command prompt.